KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 ### <a id="gasso">\*gasso- "sprig" (n)</a>
 SEE: [\*gazdo- "withe"](#gazdo)
 REF: [EDPC]

+### <a id="gato">\*gat-o- "let, allow" (v)</a>
+W: MW _gadu_ "permit, let, allow"
+CO: Co. _gasa_, _gase_
+PIE: \*ǵʰeh₁- "leave, let" (IEW 418f.)​
+COGN: _jáhāti_ "leaves", Gr. _khē͂ros_ "bereaved, widowed"
+ETYM: A very tentative etymology.
+The PCelt. present stem of this verb cannot be established on the basis of Brittonic evidence alone, but a thematic verb is likely.
+The Celtic form looks like a deadjectival verb built from the to-participle \*ǵʰh₁-to-, but the participle itself is unattested in Celtic.
+REF: [EDPC-AC]

 ### <a id="gawa">\*gāwā "falsehood, lie" (n)</a>
 GOID: OIr. _géu_ [ā f]